Director Liability + AI Oversight

 Board AI Governance Charter

-A formal charter defining the board's AI oversight role, delegated authorities, and reporting requirements -- drafted for your constitution and committee structure.
+A formal charter defining the board's AI oversight role, delegated authorities, and reporting requirements, drafted for your constitution and committee structure.

 Director Liability Briefing Pack